BCom Effective Listening Notes Study Material

 The following FIVE activities are included in the listening process:

 3. Evaluating.
-It refers to listener’s view as expressed in relation to the message.
-Listener has to think over necessary symbols or codes given by the speaker, and to separate ineffective suggestions.
-All these activities are included in evaluating.
+It refers to the listener’s view as expressed in relation to the message.
+The listener has to think over necessary symbols or codes given by the speaker and separate ineffective suggestions.
+All these activities are included in the evaluation.

 5. Responding.
-It includes to receive the message given by the speaker and to express our response to that message.
+It includes receiving the message given by the speaker and to express our response to that message.

 Listening necessarily consists of mental and physical activities, and physical and mental barriers are its subject matter of consideration.